davidgasquez/steganography/README.md

-Text Codification on PNG/PPM images.
+Text Codification on PGM/PPM images.
 ====================================

+A simple tool for text codifivication on PGM/PPM images.